 The Trump administration has been detaining immigrant children in hotels along the Texas-Mexico border and in Arizona.
-Some of the children are as young as 1 year old and are held in the hotels for weeks before being expelled from the United States.
+Some of the children are just a year old and are held in the hotels for weeks before being expelled from the United States.

 A group of immigrant children who were held in one of these hotels this past week will be allowed to stay in the United States and seek asylum thanks to a lawsuit filed by the Texas Civil Rights Project (TCRP).